 Churches Partnering To Transform Lives and Communities

-By Tony Pappas Seventh in an ongoing series
+By Tony Pappas Eighth in an ongoing series

 Tony Pappas is the executive minister of The American Baptist Churches of Massachusetts.
 Email him at email@example.com